kinghuthman/webdev-review/README.md

 - memcached & redis: distributed cache, hold data in memory in key value store, they should never be source of truth
 - mapreduce: parallel processing with fault tolerance

+#### Database Indexing

+Method of improving database performance by using indices that are independent of the data in the database.
+It's kind of like the appendix of a book, where lookup time for instances of something are gathered in one place so you don't have to search the whole thing.
+By indexing we can search instead of scan - you can have an index column which is ordered in some way and acts as keys or pointers that map to fields in the database.

+- Advantages
+  - Can greatly query improve performance by using index seek over table scan
+- Disadvantages

+  - Insert, update, + delete will take a bit longer
+  - Index is a separate data structure

+- Non-clustered

+  - book index
+  - index associates a primary key with a pointer (e.g photosynthesis)
+  - can have multiple non-clustered indexes

+- Clustured

+  - reorganizes data (phonebook)
+  - basically just sorting
+  - without storing separate copies of data, you can't sort multiple fields

+- Composite

+  - Index on two or more columns
+  - eg. Create Index this_is_the_index_name ON table_name (field1, field2)

+- Query Optimization

+  - Each Query Plan is evaluated so even if a query is written like SELECT \* from table WHERE x = 'zoo' and y = 'car' -- if there's an index for y, it will go with that parameter first for the best speed

+- Views
+  - Way to meter information (prevent engineers from seeing all fields)

+#### Database Normalization

+- Database normalization is a process of improving relational databases by structuring them to make them extensible (minimize redesign) and reduce anomalies and unnecesary dependencies.
+There is a sort of hierarchy of "normal forms" which represents different standards and rules for normalization of increasing strictness.
+They must be satisfied in a stepwise fashion

+#### Kernel

+- The kernel is the core program of the operating system.
+When system calls are made to the OS by a process, the kernel is the one to handle them.
+It has all of the privileges.

+#### Mutex

+- The rule of mutual exclusion is that when two processes have shared access to a critical resource, they must only access it in turn.
+The reason is that if concurrent access is permitted, then race conditions will lead to unpredictable behavior.
+The only key component to an effective mutual exclusion implementation is to avoid deadlocking, where two processes are both waiting for the other to finish using a resource the other needs.
+It's like two people locked out of their cars with each others key in their car.